ME-314/Farm-Bike/README.md

 - Resist an outdoor work environment subject to a central European climate
 - Resist storage in wet conditions
 #### Durability
-- Be built where ever possible out of standard parts to ensure long term parts availability
+- Be built wherever possible out of standard parts to ensure long term parts availability
 - Machined component to only use conventional machining to provide possibility of field repair
 - Use of quality components to ensure a long life cycle
 - Easy maintenance procedures
 ## Design
 The design of the machine was driven by the specification outlined above and the will to ensure the project can be replicated or further developed in the future.
-The design choices are driven by the will to create a machine that has a long service life, quality parts and material were chosen over low-cost alternatives.
+The design choices are driven by the will to create a machine that has a long service life, quality parts and materials were chosen over low-cost alternatives.

 For the final coupling between the Farm-Bike and the driven machine, a v-belt transmission was selected.
 This design choice provides a simple and flexible mechanical interface between the machines.
 Compared with a rigid shaft coupling, a belt drive is easier to install on existing agricultural machines and is more tolerant to small positioning and alignment errors.
 It also allows the Farm-Bike to remain mechanically independent from the driven machine, making the system easier to transport, reposition and adapt during usage.
 From a design point of view, the belt stage also contributes to the transmission ratio: by changing the pulley diameters, the output speed and torque can be adapted to different machines without modifying the bicycle drivetrain itself.
 Finally, belts and pulleys are standard, inexpensive components, which supports the project goals of repairability, modularity and long-term reproducibility.